Margaret Towner (actress): Biography

 Margaret Towner decided to return to professional acting shortly after her husband's death in 1987.
 She re-applied and rejoined the Equity, the actors' union, with an honorary membership.
 Towner was soon cast in series of professional, on-screen roles from the 1980s to the 2010s.
 Her film credits included The Wolves of Kromer in 2000, while her television roles after her return to acting included Casualty in 1992 and 1997, The Bill during the mid-1990s, Keeping Up Appearances in 1995, Doctors in 2003, and Little Britain in 2005.

 In 1997, Towner was invited to Bray Studios near Maidenhead to meet with director George Lucas about a potential role in his forthcoming Star Wars prequel, which was in pre-production.
 Towner readily admitted that she had never heard of Lucas before her meeting with the film director and creator of Star Wars.
-Despite that, Towner was cast in small, but important, role as Jira, a market vendor who befriends a young Anakin Skywalker, in Lucas' Star Wars: Episode I – The Phantom Menace, released in 1999.
+Despite that, Towner was cast in a small, but important, role as Jira, a market vendor who befriends a young Anakin Skywalker, in Lucas' Star Wars: Episode I – The Phantom Menace, released in 1999.
 Margaret Towner instantly became a well-known figure to moviegoers and Star Wars fans.
 She attended Star Wars conventions throughout the United Kingdom and met with fans who showed up at her Victorian home in Twickenham.

 In 2014 Towner, who was 93 years old at the time, returned to television in a 13-episode recurring role as Edna on Ricky Gervais' Channel 4 television, Derek.
 Her work on Derek made her one of the country's oldest working, professional actresses.

 Towner died on 10 April 2017 at the age of 96.
 She was survived by three children: two daughters and one son, actor Clive Francis.
 Her late husband, actor Raymond Francis, died in 1987.